Popcorn-Factory/Arsonist-RoR2/Thunderstorerelease/README.md

 - Your attacks will be weaker when you’re overheating.
 If you’re in a tight spot, Cleanse can immediately end the overheating period in exchange for extending its cooldown duration.
 - Zero-Point Blast’s distance correlates to movement speed.
-- Items such as Razorwire do not work with Cleanse when Masochism is active.
-Try finding other means of healing while Cleanse is active if you want to use it in a self-damage build.
+- Cleanse can be used to negate the fire damage received by Arsonist's passive.
+- Dragon's Fury's fire proc chance scales with your distance to the enemy, close the gap to deal more damage.

 Network Compatible!
-(Unless otherwise found not to be) For any issues or bug reports, contact me on the RoR2 Modding discord, or to me directly: @Ethanol 10#6656
+(Unless otherwise found not to be) For any issues or bug reports, contact me on the RoR2 Modding discord (This preferrably, ping me.), or to me directly, also on discord: ethanol10

 ## Latest Update

 - 2.0.0
     - New Content:
+        - Two new skins!
-        - New Mastery Skin!
+            - Mastery - Yuppie
+            - Grandmastery - Firebug
         - New Primary!
 Read below for more info!
+        - Achievements for each new item
     - Stat Changes
         - Increased Base damage stat from 8 -> 12
     - Core Skill Changes
         - Passive
-            - Arsonist now converts 50% of total damage received as fire damage over time, if a single attack does 30% or more of your total health.
+            - Arsonist now converts 50% of total damage received as fire damage over time, if a single attack does 30% or more of your total health (Does not apply to Fall Damage unless you are playing with Frailty enabled).
             - Arsonist has resistance to fire damage from all sources
         - Gauge Changes are moved to a passive skill slot
             - All Gauges: